w3c/wcag/README.md

 There is one Understanding file per success criterion, plus an index:

 * understanding/index.html - index page, need to uncomment or add a reference to individual Understanding pages as they are made available
-* understanding/21/*.html - files for each understanding page, named the same as the success criterion file in the guidelines
+* understanding/<version>/*.html - files for each understanding page, named the same as the success criterion file in the guidelines

 Files are populated with a template that provides the expected structure.
 Leave the template structure in place, and add content as appropriate within the sections.
 Elements with class="instructions" provide guidance about what content to include in that section; you can remove those elements if you want but don't have to.
 The template for examples proposes either a bullet list or a series of sub-sections, choose one of those approaches and remove the other from the template.
 The template for techniques includes sub-sections for "situations", remove that wrapper section if not needed.

-Understanding files are referenced from the relevant Success Criterion on the WCAG 2.1 page; these links are put in by the script.
+Understanding files are referenced from the relevant Success Criterion on the WCAG specification; these links are put in by the script.

-The formal publication location for Understanding pages is https://www.w3.org/WAI/WCAG21/Understanding/.
+The formal publication location for Understanding pages is currently https://www.w3.org/WAI/WCAG21/Understanding/.
 This content is updated as needed; and may be automated.

 ## Editing Techniques